ArizonaTeaKimchi/MastodonGD/README.md

     # This value will be used to encrypt and decrypt client-side application and token data
     # leave blank if you don't want app and token data to be stored
-    # (This will require the user to log back to their account every time they open your app).
+    # (This will require the user to log back in to their account every time they open your app).
     var client_side_encryption_key: String = 'Secret decryption/encyption key'

     self.mastodon_client: MastodonClient = MastodonClient.new()